Aratramba/design-manual/examples/pages/Components.md

 ---

 ## Buttons
 This is what buttons look like on my website.
+This is a `.classname`.

 ### Contents
 !{link}